dassuchi/Flocking/README.md

 <<<<<<< HEAD
 # Flocking

-First parameter files have to be generated using ./test_param.sh
+For Brownian dynamics simulation: First parameter files have to be generated using ./test_param.sh

 Command for compilation : gcc -O3 dipole.c -lm -o dipole.out